Get Weekly Coaching Tip

-If you have employees, there will be a need to handle problematic behaviors or performance – like tardiness, incomplete work, or a bad attitude.
+Contrary to popular opinion, there are some alternatives to disciplining employees.
+If you have employees, there will be a need to handle problematic behaviors or performance – such as tardiness, incomplete work, conflicts, or a bad attitude.

-For many business owners and managers, addressing those problems is often their most uncomfortable and cumbersome task.
-Not only can progressive discipline be awkward, but also it can involve substantial planning, paperwork, and politics.
+For many business owners and managers, addressing these problems is often their most uncomfortable and weighty task.
+Not only can progressive discipline be awkward, but it can also involve substantial planning, paperwork, and politics.

-Realistically, employees (or any member of staff such as consultants and temps) are human and, therefore, prone to making mistakes and missteps.
-Developing a proper approach to handling these kinds of problems should be done with consideration toward the best interests of the company, the employee and, in the end, your customers.
+Realistically, permanent employees, or any staff member such as consultants and temps, are humans; therefore, prone to making mistakes and missteps.
+Developing a proper approach to handling these kinds of problems should be done with consideration toward the company’s best interests, the employee’s, and, in the end, your customers.

 Does a disciplinary approach work for or against you?

-Unfortunately, this approach to handling a performance problem has detrimental aspects:
+Unfortunately, this approach to handling a performance problem has detrimental effects as follows:

-- Often results in only temporary changes in behavior or performance
+- It often results in only temporary changes in behavior or performance.

-- Can cause additional problems in the employee’s (and other staff members’) morale and attitude
+- It can cause additional problems in the employee’s (and other staff members’) morale and attitude.

-- Serves only to punish, not to correct disciplinary problems
+- It serves only to punish, not to correct disciplinary problems.

-- May led to the exit of a valuable employee in whom the company has invested time, money, and resources
+- It may lead to the exit of a valuable employee in whom the company has invested time, money, and resources.

 An Alternative to Disciplining Employees

-A more conscientious alternative to handling a disciplinary issue is the “progressive coaching” approach – which involves communication and education to find a solution.
-This more cooperative method:
+A more conscientious alternative to disciplining employees issue is the “progressive coaching” approach – which also involves communication and education to find a solution.
+This highly-cooperative method offers significant benefits:

-- Proves the company’s commitment to its staff
+- It helps prove the company’s commitment to its staff.

 What is progressive coaching?

-This method involves providing communication, advice, and guidance to the offending employee.
-Together, your employee and management can collaborate on a solution that establishes realistic ways to work out a problem.
-Benefits are:
+Progressive coaching is an effective method that recognizes the underlying problem and takes a personal approach to resolve it.
+This method involves listening, communicating, and providing advice and guidance to the employee in question.
+Together, your employee and management can collaborate on a solution that establishes realistic ways to solve a problem.
+There are multiple benefits to this approach:

 - Offers coaching and encouragement rather than punishment